clef/clef-wordpress/readme.txt

 == Description ==

-[The Clef mobile app](https://getclef.com) provides password-free, two-factor authentication that is highly secure and enjoyable to use.
-Sync your phone with the Clef Wave to log in.
+[The Clef mobile app](https://getclef.com) provides passwordless two-factor authentication that is highly secure and enjoyable to use.
+Scan the Clef Wave to log in.
 [Watch the 30-sec. demo](http://vimeo.com/103148853).

 http://vimeo.com/103148853